 I cannot get the pattern link to download…I am not a novice using computers and online .pdf downloads…What am I missing here?

 If you’ve been able to get to the Free Pattern Library and click on the link to download, be sure to check your downloads folder on your computer.
-It will be in a zip file, so you’ll have to click on the folder to “unzip it” and access the files. http://fluffmonger.net/fluffmonger-free-pattern-library/
+It will be in a zip file, so you’ll have to click on the folder to “unzip it” and access the files. https://fluffmonger.net/fluffmonger-free-pattern-library/

 Good Morning.
 I keep clicking on the download link for the pattern, but nothing happens.

 If you’ve been able to get to the Free Pattern Library and click on the link to download, be sure to check your downloads folder on your computer.
-It will be in a zip file, so you’ll have to click on the folder to “unzip it” and access the files. http://fluffmonger.net/fluffmonger-free-pattern-library/
+It will be in a zip file, so you’ll have to click on the folder to “unzip it” and access the files. https://fluffmonger.net/fluffmonger-free-pattern-library/

 I cant wait to try this for my grandkids.
 Can you use elastic instead of the tie?